erikyao/erikyao.github.io/_posts/2016-01-08-statistical-data-types.md

 [1]: https://farm2.staticflickr.com/1633/24254040286_610d54c7f9_o_d.png
 [2]: https://farm2.staticflickr.com/1638/23912339669_22690ebc0c_o_d.png

-Today I feel it necessary to master some stats terms for better discussions of machine learning problems. 其实我在 [Parametric vs. non-parametric tests](http://erikyao.github.io/math/2015/06/20/parametric-vs-non-parametric-tests/) 里有讲，这里总结一下好了。
+Today I feel it necessary to master some stats terms for better discussions of machine learning problems.

 However, the concepts are not that unified nor intuitive.
 Here I'd rather list some examples to illustrate.